abdulazizsardar/ptfilter/readme.txt

 == Installation ==

-1. Upload the `pt-filter` folder to the `/wp-content/plugins/` directory.
+1. Upload the `ptfilter` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure the plugin settings in the WordPress admin.